d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 np.empty((3, 4))
 ```

-Typically, we will want our matrices initialized either with ones, zeros,
+Typically, we will want our matrices initialized
+either with zeros, ones, some other constants,
-some known constants, or numbers randomly sampled from a known distribution.
+or numbers randomly sampled from a specific distribution.
-Perhaps most often, we want an array of all zeros.
-To create an `ndarray` representing a tensor with all elements set to $0$
+We can create an `ndarray` representing a tensor with all elements
-and a shape of ($2$, $3$, $4$) we can invoke
+set to $0$ and a shape of ($2$, $3$, $4$) as follows:

 ```{.python .input  n=7}
 np.zeros((2, 3, 4))
 ```

-We can create tensors with each element set to 1 as follows:
+Similarly, we can create tensors with each element set to 1 as follows:

 ```{.python .input  n=8}
 np.ones((2, 3, 4))
 ```

-In some cases, we will want to randomly sample the values
+Often, we want to randomly sample the values
-of all the elements in an `ndarray` according
+for each element in an `ndarray`
-to some known probability distribution.
+from some probability distribution.
-One common case is when we construct an array
+For example, when we construct arrays to serve
-to serve as a parameter in a neural network.
+as parameters in a neural network, we will
+typically inititialize their values randomly.
 The following snippet creates an `ndarray` with shape ($3$, $4$).
 Each of its elements is randomly sampled
 from a standard Gaussian (normal) distribution
 with a mean of $0$ and a standard deviation of $1$.